waa/mtx-changer-python/README.md

 }
 ```

-Where the variables passed are:
+Where the variables passed to the mtx-changer-python.py script by the Bacula SD are:
 ```
 %c - Library's changer device node. eg: /dev/tape/by-id/scsi-XXXXXXXXXX, or /dev/sgX
 %o - The command.
 Valid options: slots, list, listall, loaded, load, unload, transfer.